brianSalk/Daily-Problems/friends_in_line/README.md

 ```math
 6 \cdot 5!^2 + {}^6P_2 \cdot 5!^2= 518,400
 ```
 Unfortunatly, it is difficult to find a generic formula when you have $F$ friends and $S$ strangers.
-If you think you found a formula that can generate answers for any numer of friends and strangers, send me a message on github or elsewhere?
+If you think you found a formula that can generate answers for any numer of friends and strangers, send me a message on github or elsewhere!